Arizona’s Teen Driving Laws and Insurance Requirements

 Graduated Instruction Permit

-A graduated instruction permit is the first step for a teen to become licensed to drive.
+A graduated instruction permit (or "learner's permit") is the first step for a teen to become licensed to drive.
 This permit is designed to give teens a decent amount of driving experience while an adult is in the car before the teen is allowed to drive alone.
 The permit is good for 12 months.

 Graduated Driver License (Class G)